amiya-pattnaik/node-any-jdbc/README.md

 ## node-any-jdbc

-This module connects to any database and executes any sql statement on target database
+This module connects to any RDBMS such as Oracle, Vertica, Teradata, MySql etc.  and executes any sql statement on target database.
+You just need the the Xjdbc.jar of your target RDBMS to bridge the connection.
+One common method `execute` for all purpose.

 ## Installation